PHOTO GALLERY: Ravens Week Practice Photos *

 A. Not only is Ramon battle-tested, but he's mentally tough and always has been, even as a young guy.
 His glass is always half-full, and I believe that allows someone to be able to play in less than ideal circumstances.

-Q. Is it fair to say that
+Q. Is it fair to say that Jason Worilds had one of his better games last week vs. the Jets?

 A. It is, and to go along with that he has had some of his best practices over the last several weeks.
 It's good to see that be reinforced with his play inside stadiums.